 The Nep Town Mill, Henfield, c.
 1890s.
 The barn was actually some distance closer to Windmill Lane and the photographer than it appears.
 Image: Henfield Museum (CC BY-NC-SA), colourised, 2020

-This post mill was most likely first erected at some point in the 17th century, with several references to what is most likely to have been the mill on this site (it probably takes a position as the second oldest of the Henfield windmills with another noted as existing in a field near the house 'Cannons' by 1575).
-It was featured on Budgen's 1724 map of Sussex and also features on Yeakell & Gardner's 1778 map of the county being a notable Henfield landmark for generations.
+This post mill was most likely first erected at some point in the 17th century, with several references to what is most likely to have been the mill on this once prominent site - it probably takes a position as the second oldest of the Henfield windmills with another noted as existing in a field near the house 'Cannons' by 1575.
+It was featured on Budgen's 1724 map of Sussex and also features on Yeakell & Gardner's 1778 map of the county, being a notable Henfield landmark for generations.
+But this was only a continuation of use of an ancient site, with finds of Mesolithic pygmy flints having shown that hunter gatherers once lived and worked at this high vantage point.
 It was commonly known as 'Henfield Mill' before the arrival of the 'New Mill' on the Common in around 1820, after which it tended to be known as the 'Old Mill' or 'Nep Town Mill'.

 A post mill body or 'buck' would be rotated on its post to allow its sweeps to face the prevailing wind direction - woe betide a mill facing the wrong direction in a gale!
 This meant that millers or assistants needed to be ready to turn the mill at a moment's notice if the wind got up from a new direction or if a storm arrived in the night.
 The turning pole with wheel attached at back to ease the job of rotation can be seen in the photos.
 Newer mills such as the Henfield Common windmill (built in 1820) were updated with fantails, which on post mills like these were attached to the ground wheel and automatically rotated the mill to face the wind direction.